Zain-Ahmed-Refaat/UdemyClone0/README.md

 # UdemyClone

-Welcome to **UdemyClone**, a comprehensive .NET Core 7 Web API project that replicates some key functionalities of an online learning platform like Udemy.
+Welcome to **UdemyClone**, a comprehensive .NET Core 7 Web API project replicating some key functionalities of an online learning platform like Udemy.
 This application is built to manage user roles, course creation, enrollment, quizzes, and more.

 ## Table of Contents
 - [Project Overview](#project-overview)